 What causes young-onset dementia?

-The causes of young-onset dementia are different from that in older people.
-The young-onset of some of the most common types of dementia are described on this page.
+The causes of young-onset dementia are different from those in older people.
+The young onset of some of the most common types of dementia are described on this page.

 Symptoms of familial Alzheimer’s disease usually start in someone’s 30s, 40s or 50s.
-The earlier the symptoms start, the more likely the disease is to be genetic.
-However, familial Alzheimer’s disease is extremely rare.
-It affects only about 500 known families worldwide and probably accounts for much less than 1% of Alzheimer’s disease when all ages, young or old, are considered.
+The earlier the symptoms start, the more likely it is that the disease is genetic.
+Familial Alzheimer’s disease is very rare and probably accounts for fewer than 1 in 100 people with Alzheimer’s disease.
+For more information see Types of genetic testing.

 Learning disabilities and dementia